-▲ DANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. ▲ CAUTION This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
-Note: This symbol indicates situations that may result in equipment or property damage accidents only. \bigcirc This symbol indicates an action must not be completed.
+This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+A WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+Note: This symbol indicates situations that may result in equipment or property damage accidents only. $\bigcirc$ This symbol indicates an action must not be completed.

-On't store or use flammable gas / combustibles near the unit.
+○ Don't store or use flammable gas / combustibles near the unit.

 There is risk of fire, explosion, and physical injury or death.

-O Do not install or remove the unit by yourself (end user).
-Ask the dealer or an LG trained service provider to install the
+Do not install or remove the unit by yourself (end-user).
+Ask the dealer or an LG trained technician to install the unit.
+Improper installation by the user will result in water leakage, fire, explosion, electric shock, physical injury or death.